-There are many ways to reduce the harm caused by jailing people before trial, and Mecklenburg County court officials have taken some important steps to work toward solutions to this problem.
-But there is more that the County can do, and County Commissioners can play a key role by seeking opportunities to fund pretrial services programs and supporting reforms by the Sheriff's Department and the courts.
+There are many ways to reduce the harm caused by jailing people before trial.
+County Commissioners can play a key role by seeking opportunities to fund pretrial services programs and supporting reforms by the Sheriff's Department and county courts.